-The total compensation to the members of the Board of Directors, except for the Chief Executive Officer who does not receive any compensation in relation to his position as member of the Board, included the following elements in fiscal year 2015:
+The total compensation to the members of the Board of Directors, except for the Chief Executive Officer who does not receive any compensation in relation to his position as member of the Board, included the following elements in fiscal year 2016:

-- Fixed fee in cash as member of the Board of Directors and members of Board Committees; and - Mandatory social security contributions
+- Fixed fee in cash as members of the Board of Directors and members of Board Committees; and - Mandatory social security contributions

-In addition, the Chairman of the Board of Directors, who due to his intense involvement with the Company's management is considered an executive Chairman, may also receive a performance bonus.
-This performance bonus is related to financial performance of the Company (performance objective: EBITDA) and is capped at 130% of the target bonus.
-The target bonus for fiscal year 2015 was set at 100% of the Chairman's board fee (2014: target bonus also 100% of Chairman's board fee).
-With the exception of the variable compensation to the Chairman and to the CEO (each in their capacity as Chairman and Chief Executive Officer), the
+In addition, the Chairman of the Board of Directors, who is intensely involved with the Company's management and is therefore considered an executive Chairman, may also receive a performance bonus.
+This bonus is based on the growth of normalized Cash EPS, and the target is set in line with the objectives set for the Performance Share Units plan in place for the GEC.
+The bonus is capped at 130 % of the target bonus.
+The target bonus for fiscal year 2016 was set at 100 % of the Chairman's board fee (2015: target bonus was also set at 100 % of Chairman's board fee).
+With the exception of the variable compensation to the Chairman and to the CEO (each in their capacity as Chairman and Chief Executive Officer), the compensation for the members of the Board of Directors is not tied to particular targets.

-POSITION / RESPONSIBILITY FEE 2015 IN THOUSANDS OF CHF FEE 2014 IN THOUSANDS OF CHF Chairman 1 1,914.8 1,665.0 Vice-Chairman 2 250.0 175.0 Member of the Board of Directors ^{2.3} 250.0 175.0 Member of the Audit Committee 50.0 50.0 Member of the Nomination and Remuneration Committee 50.0 50.0
+POSITION / RESPONSIBILITY FEE 2016 IN THOUSANDS OF CHF FEE 2015 IN THOUSANDS OF CHF Chairman 1,914.8 1,914.8 Vice-Chairman 1 250.0 250.0 Member of the Board of Directors ^{1,2} 250.0 250.0 Member of the Remuneration Committee 3 50.0 n/a Member of the Audit Committee 50.0 50.0 Member of the Nomination Committee 3 50.0 n/a Member of the Nomination and Remuneration Committee 3 n/a 50.0